chkla/Populism-Text-Analysis/README.md

-# 👀 Literature on automatic analysis of populism in text across the disciplines
+# Ressources 📚🤖📄🗣 on automatic analysis of populism in text across the disciplines
+In my research on this topic, I came across several papers.
+This open repository is intended to provide an overview of the current state of automatic populism detection.
+Since I' sure I've missed some papers or datasets, this repository will be open to anyone who would like to contribute as a contributor.
+You can also open a pull request ⬆️ or send me a message (📧 [mail](mailto:christopher.klamm@hotmail.de) or 🐥 [twitter](https://twitter.com/chklamm))for any paper, dataset, workshop etc. you come across.

-## Political Science
+## 📄 Literature
 ### Text Analysis
 * Dai/Kustov (2022): When Do Politicians Use Populist Rhetoric?
 Populism as a Campaign Gamble [[Paper]](https://www.tandfonline.com/doi/abs/10.1080/10584609.2022.2025505?src=&journalCode=upcp20)
 * Schürmann/ Gründl (2022): Yelling from the sidelines?
 How German parties employ populist and crisis-related messages on Facebook [[Paper]](https://www.tandfonline.com/doi/full/10.1080/2474736X.2021.2021095)
+* Cabot et al. (2021): Us vs. Them: A Dataset of Populist Attitudes, News Bias and Emotions [[Paper]](https://aclanthology.org/2021.eacl-main.165.pdf)
+* Rehbein et al. (2021): Who is we?
+Disambiguating the referents of first person plural pronouns in parliamentary debates [[Paper]](https://aclanthology.org/2021.konvens-1.13.pdf)
 * Cocco/ Monechi(2021): How Populist are Parties?
 Measuring Degrees of Populism in Party Manifestos Using Supervised Machine Learning [[Paper]](https://www.cambridge.org/core/journals/political-analysis/article/how-populist-are-parties-measuring-degrees-of-populism-in-party-manifestos-using-supervised-machine-learning/1D6141AAAE400ADAD9935044A0719B32)
 * Cassell (2021): The comparative effectiveness of populist rhetoric in generating online engagement [[Paper]](https://www.sciencedirect.com/science/article/abs/pii/S0261379421000780?via%3Dihub)
 * Cassell (2021): The Populist Communication Strategy in Comparative Perspective [[Paper]](https://journals.sagepub.com/doi/abs/10.1177/19401612211055695)